proconsule/nxmp/README.md

 -----
 **Question:** My 4K file dont work?
 Why?

-**Answer** Keep in mind that currently Homebrew apps can't access the HW Decoder, so all is done with CPU, 4K file is too heavy to be decoded
+**Answer** ~~Keep in mind that currently Homebrew apps can't access the HW Decoder, so all is done with CPU, 4K file is too heavy to be decoded~~ **From version 0.7.0 NXMP have HW Decoding for format H264,HEVC,VP9,MPEG2 it can decode up to 4K HDR@30fps

 **Q:** What is Enigma2?